dongbeank/CATS/README.md

 ### Scripts
 We provide various scripts for different datasets and input lengths.
 Here are a couple of examples:

-1. For ETTm1 dataset with 512 input length:
+1. For the ETTm1 dataset with 512 input length:
 ```bash
 bash ./scripts/ETTm1_512_input.sh
 ```
-2. Specifically, for Traffic dataset with large input (2880):
+2. Specifically, for the Traffic dataset with large input (2880):
 ```bash
 bash ./scripts/Traffic_2880_Large_input.sh
 ```